opencv/opencv/modules/core/doc/basic_structures.rst

     };

-The rectangle is described by the coordinates of the top-left corner (which is the default interpretation of ``Rect_::x`` and ``Rect_::y`` in OpenCV; though, in your algorithms you may count ``x`` and ``y`` from the bottom-left corner), the rectangle width and height.
+The rectangle is described with the following parameters:

+* Coordinates of the top-left corner.
+This is a default interpretation of ``Rect_::x`` and ``Rect_::y`` in OpenCV.
+Though, in your algorithms you may count ``x`` and ``y`` from the bottom-left corner.
+* Rectangle width and height.

-Another assumption OpenCV usually makes is that the top and left boundary of the rectangle are inclusive, while the right and bottom boundaries are not.
+OpenCV typically assumes that the top and left boundary of the rectangle are inclusive, while the right and bottom boundaries are not.
 For example, the method ``Rect_::contains`` returns ``true`` if

 .. math::

     x  \leq pt.x < x+width,
           y  \leq pt.y < y+height

-And virtually every loop over an image
+Virtually every loop over an image
 ROI in OpenCV (where ROI is specified by ``Rect_<int>`` ) is implemented as: ::

     for(int y = roi.y; y < roi.y + rect.height; y++)